Printable version of the 2020 Cookie Program FAQs (Coming Soon!)

 When can we start selling?
-GSOC girls may begin selling cookies on January 26, 2014.
-Each Council sets its own start date for the fall product & cookie sales.
-Girls may NOT distribute their order cards or make direct sales until our Council’s start date.
-Early selling is not acceptable and girls will lose credit for any sales made prior to the official start date.
+Girl Scouts of Orange County (GSOC) Girl Scouts may begin selling cookies on January 26, 2020.
+Each Council sets its own start date for the Fall Product and Cookie Program.
+Girls may NOT distribute, take orders, or make direct sales until GSOC’s start date.
+Early selling is not in keeping with good Business Ethics, and girls may lose credit for any sales made prior to the official start date.

 Can parent/daughter teams sell cookies?
 Yes!
-They can make direct sales door to door, at their work place, knitting circle, Bunco group, etc.
+They can make direct sales door-to-door, to parents’ co-workers, book clubs, etc.

-Can my daughter & I set up a cookie stand in front of our house?
-Yes!
-Throughout the entire cookie sale, January 26–March 9, Girl Scouts can set-up “lemonade” type stands to sell on the property were the girl currently resides as their city and/or home owners’ associations permit.
+Can my daughter and I set up a cookie stand in our front yard?
+Yes, provided you reside in Orange County!
+Throughout the entire cookie program, January 26–March 8, Girl Scouts may set up “lemonade” type stands to sell on the OC property where the girl currently resides (if their city and/or homeowner’s association allows).

 Can girls sell online?
-Girls may market their cookie sale to family & friends on the internet through www.ABCSmartCookies.com, providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
-Check with your Troop Cookie Manager or Troop Leader for more details.
+Girls may market their cookie sale to family and friends on online through SmartCookies at abcsmartcookies.com, providing they review the Girl Scout Digital Cookie Pledge and sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
+Check with your Troop Cookie Coordinator or Troop Leader for more details.

-What is a rolling sale?
-Putting cookies in a wagon and doing direct sales to customers in residential areas.
+What is a Rolling Sale?
+Putting cookies in a wagon and selling direct to customers in OC residential areas.
 Girls require adult supervision for these efforts.
-It is not a booth sale because you are not setting up a booth display in one location or at a shopping center requiring permission.
+A Rolling Sale is not considered a booth sale because you are only walking through residential neighborhoods.
+Rolling sales are not permitted in parks, beaches, or shopping centers.

 What is a Walkabout?
-When Girl Scouts work together to map out then walk a neighborhood selling cookies door-to-door in a residential area.
+When Girl Scouts work together to map out and walk a neighborhood selling cookies door-to-door in an OC residential area.
 Girls require adult supervision for these efforts.
-It is not a booth sale because you are not setting up a booth display in one location or at a shopping center requiring permission.
+A Walkabout is not a booth sale because you are only walking through residential neighborhoods.
+Walkabouts are not permitted in parks, beaches, or shopping centers.

 What is a Caravan?
-Cadette, Senior & Ambassador Troops go door-to-door with a buddy in a residential area while the supervising adults follow in a car with the cookies.
-Girls require adult surpervision for these efforts.
-It is not a booth sale because you are not setting up a booth display in one location or at a shopping center requiring permission.
+Cadette, Senior, and Ambassador Girl Scouts go door-to-door with a buddy in an OC residential area while the supervising adults follow in a car with the cookies.
+Girls require adult supervision for these efforts.
+A Caravan is not a booth sale because you are only walking through residential neighborhoods.

 Can I have a rolling sale/Walkabout/Caravan in a shopping center, park or other public area?
 No. In order to maintain good relationships with property managers, stores, and to be fair, only booth sales are allowed in non-residential areas.
 All booth sales must be coordinated through your Service Unit Booth Sale Coordinator.